flyteorg/flyte/rsts/concepts/admin.rst

 that consists of a project, domain, name, and version specification.
 These entities are, for the most part, immutable.
 To update one of these entities, the updated version must be re-registered with a unique and new version identifier attribute.

-One caveat is that the launch plan can toggle between :std:ref:`ACTIVE or INACTIVE <protos/docs/admin/admin:launchplan>` states.
+One caveat is that the launch plan can toggle between :std:ref:`ACTIVE and INACTIVE <protos/docs/admin/admin:launchplan>` states.
 At a given point in time, only one launch plan version across a shared project, domain and name specification can be active.
 The state affects the scheduled launch plans only.
-An inactive launch plan can also be used to launch individual executions.
+An inactive launch plan can be used to launch individual executions.
 However, only an active launch plan runs on a schedule (given it has a schedule defined).

 Static entities metadata (Named Entities)